Oni22/lecture-devops-app/README.md

 - pub_key -> Is the directory to the public key you created
 - pvt_key -> Is the directory to the private key you created
 - ssh_fingerprint -> Is the SSH-Fingerprint you copyed from digital ocean
+- You can login to the services with the username devops and the password admin123